Center for a Public Anthropology

 Collection of Data

 Mainstream media news outlets: Altmetric receives a real-time feed of news stories via Moreover (part of LexisNexis).
 Each of the news stories is searched for links to scholarly outputs as well as text-mined (English language only) for mentions of an author name and journal title.
-These pieces of information are then cross-referenced with publications from CrossRef to determine if an article, fitting these criteria, has been published within 15 days either side of the news item.
-If a positive match is made, the reference is included in Altmetric’s details page for that article.
+These pieces of information are then cross-referenced with publications from CrossRef to determine if a publication, fitting these criteria, has been published within 15 days either side of the news item.
+If a positive match is made, the reference is included in Altmetric’s details page for that publication.
 For more information, including further details on the news sources tracked by Altmetric, refer to: http://www.altmetric.com/sources-news.php.

-Blogs: Altmetric scans RSS feeds from a manually curated list of blogs once a day, looking for links to published articles.
+Blogs: Altmetric scans RSS feeds from a manually curated list of blogs once a day, looking for links to published publications.
 When a mention is found, it is matched to the research output and then added to the appropriate details page within 24 hours.
 For further information on the tracking of blogs, see: http://www.altmetric.com/sources-blogs.php

 Some Simplifying Rules: Because of the complexities involved in compiling data on 1475 anthropologists from 60 different departments involved in the project, a few simplifying rules are used.
 First, the searches only include a department’s primary faculty.
 Secondary and affiliate faculty are excluded.
 Second, the exact names of faculty used in searches are drawn from their departmental websites.
 If an individual’s middle initial or name is listed on that website, it is included in the search.
 If only the first and last name are listed, then these are used in the search.